 The Bachelor of Science degree in biology requires a minimum of 35 credit hours in biology.
 In the B.S. in biology, students must choose a major.
-Three of the majors build upon introductory biology and chemistry courses in a specific area of focus: cellular, molecular and physiological biology; environmental biology; and organismal biology.
-The fourth major, integrative biology, allows students to continue to build upon the breadth of the foundation courses at the upper-level.
+All of the majors build upon introductory biology and chemistry courses in a specific area of focus: cellular, molecular and physiological biology; organismal and environmental biology; integrative biology.